 The Objective of the Step Ladder of Achievement

 The Stepladder of Achievement programme will provide both life skills and financial resources in order to enhance the capability and prospects of children and young people in care, who are likely to have experienced an unpredictable education.
 Our aim is to break the cycle of deprivation by enabling these young people to look forward to a normal adult life, by helping them to reverse this instability and enhance their employability prospects.
 In addition each young person is allocated a local mentor who will help and support them through the programme.
-The Stepladder programme will take time to roll-out across the United Kingdom with Cumbria being one of the first places to use the programme

 How it will work

 In return for achieving recognised capability in six specific areas, additional payments of up to £1,500 will be added to the young person’s Junior ISA.
 These six steps will achieve readiness for adult life in terms of gaining employment and achieving full self-sufficiency.

 The six steps are shown below with the amount that goes into the personal ISA when the module is complete